mfuu/sortable-dnd/docs/guide/options.md

 | --------- | ----------- |
 | `Boolean` | `true`      |

-Automatic scrolling when moving to the edge of the container
+Automatic scrolling when moving to the edge of the container.

 ## `scrollThreshold`